Companies yank ads from O'Reilly's show after sexual harassment claims

 He didn't deny that he had made the payments, instead saying, "I have put to rest any controversies to spare my children."

-Whether or not Fox News will make bigger changes at the show comes down to how it affects the bottom line, said Richard Levitt, CEO of the Levick crisis-management firm.
+Whether or not Fox News will make bigger changes at the show comes down to how it affects the bottom line, said Richard Levick, CEO of LEVICK, a D.C.-based crisis-management firm.

 "The question is will other advertisers follow suit and then how will Fox viewers respond?" he told NBC News."If other advertisers start to pull their advertising then Fox will have to change."